-Anyone can develop an eating disorder, whatever their age, gender or cultural background, although it is more common in young women from age 12.
+Anyone can develop an eating disorder, whatever their age, gender or cultural background, although it's more common in young women from the age 12.

-A couple of the main types of eating disorders are:
+Two of the main types of eating disorders are Anorexia and Bulimia:

 Why do young people experience eating disorders?

 Most eating problems are a response to really difficult feelings and experiences, rather than a concentrated desire to get thinner or change body shape.
 Eating disorders are complex and there is no one single reason why someone develops an eating disorder.